HL7/cql/input/pages/09-b-cqlreference.md

 The [.id]#Lower# operator returns the given string with all characters converted to their lower case equivalents.

-[.note-warning]
-____

-Note that the definition of _lowercase_ for a given character is a locale-dependent determination, and is not specified by CQL.
+> Note that the definition of _lowercase_ for a given character is a locale-dependent determination, and is not specified by CQL.
 Implementations are expected to provide appropriate and consistent handling of locale for their environment.

-____
+{: .note-warning}

 If the argument is [.kw]#null#, the result is [.kw]#null#.